hmxlabs/hpc-catalog/README.md

 If you wish to contribute to this list please raise a pull request here or drop us an email.

+There continues to be engagement and a community willingness to maintain this so I will continue to do so.
+However it should be noted this rather fantastic resource also exists [Awesome HPC](https://github.com/dstdev/awesome-hpc)

 # Integrated Solutions
 - [AWS Parallel Compute Service](https://aws.amazon.com/pcs)
 - [Slurm GCP](https://github.com/GoogleCloudPlatform/slurm-gcp)